Listen to Mick Jagger and Dave Grohl's surprise new single ‘Eazy Sleazy’

 - The NME Big Read: Foo Fighters: “Our connection is beyond music”

-Jagger provides vocals and plays guitar on the infectious rock team-up, with Grohl performing drums, guitar and bass.
+Jagger provides vocals and plays guitar on the infectious rock team-up, with Grohl performing on drums, guitar and bass.
+An accompanying official video sees the pair recording the song remotely from their respective studio spaces.

-‘Eazy Sleazy’ finds Jagger reference “zoom calls”, being “home in these prison walls”, fake applause and a “TikTok stupid dance”, while looking ahead to life post-COVID and the “garden of earthly delights” awaiting.
+‘Eazy Sleazy’ finds Jagger referencing “zoom calls”, being at “home in these prison walls”, fake applause and a “TikTok stupid dance”, while looking ahead to life post-COVID and the “garden of earthly delights” awaiting.

 “It’s a song that I wrote about coming out of lockdown, with some much needed optimism,” Jagger explained.
 “Thanks to Dave Grohl for jumping on drums, bass and guitar, it was a lot of fun working with him – hope you all enjoy ‘Eazy Sleazy’.”